-All new onsite roadways will be constructed from pervious pavement.
-Runoff from new roadways will be treated and infiltrated through the pavement section.
+All new onsite roadways will be constructed from pervious pavement, with the onsite sidewalk sloped towards the pervious asphalt.
+Runoff from all hardscape at the surface (all non-building areas) will be treated and infiltrated through the pavement section.

 II.
 FACILITY DESIGN